gitouni/CalibNet_pytorch/README.md

   depth_scale: 100.0

 ```
-KITTI Odometry has 22 sequences (11 sequences with real poses), in our config.yml, seq 0,1,2,3,4,5 are set for train and seq `6,7` are set for validation. cam_id=2 represents left color image dataset and cam_id=3 represents the right. `depth_scale` is the normlization scale factor of model input.
+* KITTI Odometry has 22 sequences, in our config.yml, seq 0,1,2,3,4,5 are set for train and seq `6,7` are set for validation.

+* 'voxel_size` is the downsampling voxel size of pcd preprocessing.

+* `cam_id=2` represents left color image dataset and `cam_id=3` represents the right.

+* `depth_scale` is the normlization scale factor of model input.